-Have you been wondering if this “organic thing” is really beneficial or just all hype or maybe you think it’s more difficult or costly..
+Have you been wondering if this “organic thing” is really beneficial or just all hype or maybe you’ve heard it’s a lot of work and or costly..

 ORGANIC, what is it?

-Simply put…”organic” means gardening without the use of pesticides or synthetic fertilizers….(but it also means embracing mother nature and letting her work her magic.)
+Simply put…”organic” means gardening without pesticides or synthetic fertilizers….(but it also means embracing mother nature and letting her work her magic.)